FAQ – The Zones Of Regulation

 How does an awareness of our energy and emotions affect our ability to self-regulate?

-We focus on the state of alertness of both the body and emotions in specific situations.
-For example, when a student plays on the playground or in a competitive game, it is beneficial to have a higher state of alertness (level of energy).
-However, that same energy would not be appropriate in the library.
+When we regulate, we match our state of alertness of both the body and emotions to our immediate situation.
+For example, when a student plays on the playground or in a competitive game, it is helpful to have a higher state of alertness (level of energy).
+However, that same energy level would not be appropriate in a more quiet setting, such as a library.
 The lessons and learning activities are designed to help the students recognize when they are in the different zones as well as learn how to use strategies (tools) to change or stay in the zone they are in.

 What will students learn?